-- Strategic and narrative emergence and creative freedom in open or sandbox systems.
+- Strategic emergence and creative freedom in open or sandbox systems.
 This is particularly true in RPGs, but is true of board games as well.

 - A game that tells a story, which doesn’t necessarily imply a strong theme as we generally think of the term.
 Chess often tells a great story, for instance, despite being a quintessential abstract.